 The relevant priority date cutoffs for foreign nationals in the EB-3 category are as follows:

-Rest of the World: December 15, 2004 (forward movement of six months and two weeks)
+Rest of the World: November 22, 2005 (forward movement of three weeks)

 How This Affects You

 Priority date cutoffs are assessed on a monthly basis by the DOS, based on anticipated demand.
 Cutoff dates can move forward or backward, or remain static and unchanged.
 Employers and employees should take the immigrant visa backlogs into account in their long-term planning, and take measures to mitigate their effects.
 To see the September 2011 Visa Bulletin in its entirety, please visit the DOS website at http://www.travel.state.gov/visa/bulletin/bulletin_5542.html.

 For more information, or if you have any questions regarding the issues discussed in this Immigration Alert, please contact any of the following attorneys: